 7. Kampung Kling Mosque

-See a unique blend of architectural styles like Sumatran, Chinese, Hindi, and Melaka Malay styles all in one place at the Kampung Kiling mosque.
+See a blend of architectural styles like Sumatran, Chinese, Hindi, and Melaka Malay styles at the Kampung Kiling mosque.

 Originally built with wood by Indian Muslim traders in 1748, it was reconstructed in 1872 using bricks.

-This traditional mosque in Melaka defies the conventional structure of mosques in Malaysia, lending a refreshing aesthetic twist that makes it stand out:
+This traditional mosque in Melaka defies the conventional structure of mosques in Malaysia.
+It has a refreshing aesthetic twist that makes it stand out:

-For example, instead of the expected spherical dome is a triple-tiered green pyramidal roof that sits on top of its main building.
+Instead of the expected spherical dome, there is a triple-tiered green pyramidal roof.

-While a confluence of east-meets-west is evident in the pagoda-style structure that forms its minaret alongside some Moorish elements.
+A combination of east-meets-west is evident in the pagoda-style structure that forms its minaret.
+Alongside some Moorish elements.

-Furthermore, the mosque’s interior has Portuguese and English influence with glazed tiles, Corinthian columns, arches, together with a mix of Hindu, Chinese and Malay ornamental elements.
+Furthermore, the mosque’s interior has Portuguese and English influence.
+There are glazed tiles, Corinthian columns, arches, etc. Together with a mix of Hindu, Chinese, and Malay ornamental elements.

 8. Cheng Hoon Teng Temple

-Built in the 1640s, its elaborate decoration includes gorgeous ceramic sculptures on the roof, intricately carved woodwork, golden paintings, and Chinese sculptures.
+Built in the 1640s, the elaborate decoration includes gorgeous ceramic sculptures on the roof.
+As well as detailed carved woodwork, golden paintings, and Chinese sculptures.

 A tranquil rock garden takes center stage at the back of the temple.
-Here, there are multiple limestone sculptures of Taoists, Buddhists, and Confucius encircling the Goddess of Mercy.
+Where there are many limestone sculptures of Taoists, Buddhists, and Confucius.
+All encircling the Goddess of Mercy.